Forricide/still-feel-alive/Chapter 11.md

 Vague recognition.
 "Okay."

 "We have a sizeable team, but - none of us are particularly useful against him.
-No real damage, we'd just die."
+No real damage, we'd just... well, it wouldn't go well."

 "Okay."